rabbilbhuiyan/Marketing_Analytics/README.md

 # Marketing Campaigns Analytics
 The objective of this analytics project is to investigate wheter marketing campaigns have been as effective as were expected to be and also propose a data-driven solutions by extracting actionable insights from the given data of a company that improves their decision-making process.
-Furthermore, the project also answer to provide the best possible predictive model for the marketing campaign of their new product which shows if a customer buys the new product or not and how much is the possibility of the purchase.
+Furthermore, the project also performs Customer segmentation analysis - the practice of separating customers into groups that reflect similarities among customers in each cluster, in order to help a business to better understand its customers and makes it easier for them to modify products according to the specific needs, behaviors and concerns of different types of customers.

 ### Dataset
 The dataset consist of 2240 observations (customers) with 28 variables related to marketing data.
 More specifically, the variables provide insights about: